Tonnanto/BasicQuests/README.md

 ## Quest Generation Customization
-BasicQuest allows admins to fine tune the quest generation on their servers using a bunch of yaml files in the `quest_generation` directory.
+BasicQuest allows admins to fine-tune the quest generation on their servers using a bunch of yaml files in the `quest_generation` directory.
 This allows for:
 - adjusting or removing the probability of quest types
-- adjusting or removing the probability specific quests within a quest type
+- adjusting or removing the probability of specific quests within a quest type
 - making certain quests more or less valuable.
 This will be reflected in the value of the reward.
 - adjusting the amounts that appear in quests.